abw/badger-utils/website/getting-started.md

 ## Basic Use

-Import any of the function using ESM syntax.
+Import any of the functions using ESM syntax.

 ```js
 import { isString, objMap } from '@abw/badger-utils'